 There is essential power in using the phrase “emotional abuse” because, otherwise, as women, our common default is to pick up the blame in a situation.
-As women, we are we are trained from a young age to apologize for things that are not our fault.
+If you’re a woman, you likely were trained from a young age to “keep the peace” and apologize for things which aren’t your fault.

 Someone bumped into us?
 Oh, I’m sorry I was existing in your way.

 I was angry?
 I must learn to get over my anger issues and learn to be nicer.

 He got mad?
 I need to learn to communicate better.

 He invaded my space or followed me home?
 Now, don’t be rude!

 Therefore, if our dating partner is cold or unavailable, it must be that we have anxious attachment, or are just codependent and need to heal ourselves, or need to be more considerate of his emotions and not have so many needs, etc. Because of this, I spent years trying to answer the wrong question.
 I would google “does he like me?” (answer to that was no, not really because he doesn’t even respect you) when if I had known to google “emotional abuse signs,” I wouldn’t have felt “crazy” anymore.